JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 My lady’s maid and the housemaid, had, it appeared, neither of them believed in Rosanna’s illness of the previous day.
-These two devils–I ask your pardon; but how else CAN you describe a couple of spiteful women?–had stolen up-stairs, at intervals during the Thursday afternoon;
+These two devils–I ask your pardon; but how else _Can_ you describe a couple of spiteful women?–had stolen up-stairs, at intervals during the Thursday afternoon;
 had tried Rosanna’s door, and found it locked; had knocked, and not been answered; had listened, and not heard a sound inside.
 When the girl had